MohamedSabith97/Functional-Doc_HRM/New_Format.md

 The Leave Request is initiated from Case and Task Management for Employee by user and customer.

-New request created in case and task management and then it will moved to ARCO Approval from case and task management.
+New request created in case and task management and then it will moved to ARCO Approval from Case and Task management.

 | [ARCO Approval](#arco-approval) > [Customer Approval](#customer-approval) > [Under Processing](#under-processing) > [Customer Clearance](#customer-clearance) > [ARCO Clearance](#arco-clearance) > [Travel Arrangement](#travel-arrangements) > [Waiting for Travel](#waiting-for-travel) > [Rejected Request](#rejected-request) > [Completed](#completed-5) |